Millimeter Wave FMCW radar for Foreign Object Debris (FOD) Detection

 Scan Diagram for FOD Radar

-Radar scans runway within 180-degree from its point automatically adjusting beam elevation angle to keep it over runway surface.
-Radar realizes loop-like scan by ½ of runway width along its length.
+Radar scans the runway within 180 degrees from its point automatically adjusting the beam elevation angle to keep it over the runway surface.
+Radar realizes a loop-like scan by ½ of the runway width along its length.

 Radar scans runway within 180-degree from its point